 Each traumatic brain injury is unique.
-Treatment is complex and typically involves medication and rehabilitation.
+Treatment is complex and typically involves medical care and rehabilitation.
 Traumatic brain injuries may require hospital stays, possibly in an Intensive Care Unit.
 Once released, therapy and rehabilitation may be necessary to help individuals return to their normal daily routines.

 Common Causes of Traumatic Brain Injuries

-- Falls: Slip and fall is the top cause of TBI, accounting for 47 percent of all TBI-related emergency room visits, hospitalizations, and deaths.
+- Falls: Slips and falls are the top cause of TBI, accounting for 47% of all TBI-related emergency room visits, hospitalizations, and deaths.

-- Struck by or against an object: About 15 percent of all TBI-related hospitalizations, emergency department visits, and deaths resulted from an object striking a person in the head.
-This also accounted for 22 percent of TBIs for children under the age of 15.
+- Contact with an object: Approximately 15% of all TBI-related emergency room visits, hospitalizations, and deaths resulted from an object striking a person in the head.
+This also accounted for 22% of TBIs for children under age 15.

-- Motor Vehicle accidents: Car accidents are responsible for about 14 percent of all traumatic brain injuries.
+- Motor Vehicle accidents: Car accidents are responsible for about 14% of all traumatic brain injuries.
 They are the third most common cause of TBI hospitalizations and deaths in all age groups.

-- Intentional self-harm: About 33 percent of TBI-related deaths involve intentional self-harm.
+- Intentional self-harm: About 33% of TBI-related deaths involve deliberate self-harm.

-- Violence: TBIs can result from violence, including domestic incidents, violent shaking, and gunshot wounds.
+- Violence: TBIs can result from violence, including gunshot wounds, severe shaking, and domestic incidents.

-- Sports and recreation: Every year in the U.S., approximately 3.8 million concussions happen during competitive sports and recreational activities.
-About 70 percent of all sports- and recreation-related concussion injuries seen in the emergency department are children and teens.
+- Sports and recreation: Every year in the United States, approximately 3.8 million concussions happen during competitive sports and recreational activities.
+About 70% of all sports- and recreation-related concussion injuries seen in the emergency department are children and teens.

-- Bicycle crashes: Approximately 13 percent of TBIs are the result of bicycle crashes in children ages 5 to 14.
-Bike helmets can reduce the risk of TBI by 88 percent.
+- Bicycle crashes: Approximately 13% of TBIs are the result of bicycle crashes in children ages 5 to 14.
+Bike helmets can reduce the risk of TBI by 88%.

 - Combat injuries and explosions: Explosions and other injuries such as shrapnel injuries, penetrating wounds, or other blows to the head can cause a TBI.
-Combat injuries and explosions are a significant health issue among members of the military.
+Combat injuries and explosions are a significant health issue among military members.

 Any accident or injury that leaves you or a loved one suffering is tragic.
-Your primary concern at this difficult time should be working to get better and back to your life.
-But, it can be difficult to navigate a way to do that, especially after suffering a traumatic brain injury.
+Your primary concern during this difficult time should be to get better and back to your life.
+However, this can be challenging, especially following a traumatic brain injury.